 You can have a little bit of fun with these campaigns, too.
 I’ve seen companies use subject lines like “*Knock knock* anybody home?” before.

-This type of campaigns isn’t just about re-engaging your contacts though, it’s also about cleaning your data; if people don’t respond to this campaign, we’d advise you take them out of your list and stop wasting time and money on them.
+This type of marketing automation campaign isn’t just about re-engaging your contacts though, it’s also about cleaning your data; if people don’t respond to this campaign, we’d advise you take them out of your list and stop wasting time and money on them.

 Most marketing systems (HubSpot included) charge you for the number of contacts you have in your system, so it’s better to have 50,000 relevant contacts than 70,000, with 20,000 unengaged ones.

-Another great campaign that can be run is a segmentation campaign.
+Another great marketing automation campaign that can be run is a segmentation campaign.

 Segmenting your audience makes it easy to send them content you know is relevant to them.